 - It takes time and patience.

 - You need to divide your attention between action and awareness of the measures taken.
-For a week it is necessary to fulfill multiple tasks, observation + action.
+For a week, it is necessary to fulfill multiple tasks, observation and action.

-For any baby, being in the presence of his or her mother is a crucial component for him or her to feel safe.
-When he or she is near you, your baby feels comfortable, allowing him or her to get to sleep quickly and stay asleep longer.
-However, once you decide to leave your little one in his or her crib, it is useful to leave something associated with you behind, as an extension of you.
+For any baby, being in the presence of his mother is a crucial component for feeling safe.
+When he is near you, your baby feels comfortable, allowing him to fall sleep quickly and stay asleep longer.
+However, once you decide to leave your little one in his crib, it is useful to leave something associated with you behind, as an extension of you.

 Here’s how it works:

-1. During one to two weeks get your baby to go to sleep while using a particular object.
-Something warm and soft to the touch, like a blanket or soft plush objects are great for this!
+- During one or two weeks get your baby to go to sleep while using a particular object.
+Something warm and soft to the touch; blankets or soft plush objects are great for this!
 Place this object close to you and your baby, so that both of you are touching it.

-2. Once your baby falls asleep, be sure to place the object in his or her crib, so that he or she continues to have contact with it until he or she wakes up.
+- Once your baby falls asleep, be sure to place the object in his crib, so that he continues to have contact with it until he wakes up.

-3. If your baby wakes up during the night, first try softly stroking him or her with the soft object, and comforting him or her with a soft voice.
+- If your baby wakes up during the night, first try to softly stroke him with the soft object, and comfort him with a soft voice.

 Gradually your baby will learn to associate the object with comfort and care.
-This will help you maintain his or her sense of security even when sleeping alone in his or her crib.
+This will help you maintain his sense of security even when sleeping alone in his crib.
+Keep in mind that, as a recommendation to prevent sudden infant death syndrome (SIDS), before your baby turns one year old there should be nothing in the crib while he or she sleeps, thus, this technique should not be used before this time.

 - Studies have shown that the security and care of a mother can be transferred when associated with a comforting object.